-Benefit from 0% to 3% tax rates on turnover by becoming an individual entrepreneur with small business status (or micro business status) in Georgia (country).
+Benefit from 0% to 3% tax rates (1% in most cases) on gross turnover by becoming an Individual Entrepreneur with Small Business Status (or micro business status) in Georgia (country).

 If you and your business meet the following criteria, you could qualify for these amazingly low tax rates:

-- You are the sole director (individual) of the business.
+- You are the sole operator (individual) of the business.

-- Not be on the list of prohibited business activities
+- You are not on the list of prohibited business activities and are genuinely self-employed.

-- You do NOT need to be a permanent resident or citizen of Georgia.
+- You do NOT need to be a legal resident or a citizen of Georgia.

-Foreigners from more than 90 countries (including The EU, UK, USA, NZ, AUS) are welcomed to use the Georgian 1 year visa on arrival program to legally work and stay in Georgia as well as open a business, or move your current business here.
+Foreigners from more than 90 countries (including The EU, UK, USA, NZ, & AUS) are welcomed to use the Georgian 1 year visa free entry program to legally work and stay in Georgia as well as open a business, or move your current business here.

 About Individual Entrepreneur & Small Business Status Registration

-The Individual Entrepreneur registration is not a legal entity.
+The Individual Entrepreneur registration is not the forming of a legal entity.
 Instead, it is the registering of an individual person as a business.
 You retain liability over debts and legal matters relating to this business type.

-The small business status is ideal for freelancers and self employed individuals with a foreign income source but also for anyone else operating a sole proprietorship, or intending to do so in Georgia, so long as it is not on the list of prohibited activities (including: Medical, architectural, legal and more – full list below).
+The small business status is ideal for freelancers and self-employed individuals with a foreign income source but also for anyone else operating a sole proprietorship, or intending to do so in Georgia, so long as it is not on the list of prohibited activities (including: consulting of any kind, medical, architectural, legal and more – see the full list below).
+You also must NOT be an employee, or a contractor who is really an employee, hiding behind a service contract.

-If your annual turnover exceeds the 500,000 GEL annual threshold, you will be taxed 3% on turnover for all income over that amount for the remainder of the tax year.
+If your annual turnover exceeds the 500,000 GEL annual threshold, you will be taxed 3% on turnover for all income starting from the month in which the threshold was exceeded, for the remainder of the tax year.
 If it exceeds 500,000 GEL in two consecutive years, your small business status will be revoked going forward to the next tax year.
+Alternatively, exceeding the annual threshold significantly could also potentially result in annulment of the Status in the first year of operation.
 You will be able to continue to operate with the flat tax rate of 20% on net profit.
-You may be advised at this point though to form an LLC or other business structure.
+However, at this point you may be advised to form an LLC or other business structure.

-Small businesses with a single owner may also consider registering as an LLC, which you may prefer to do in some cases, for liability (no personal liability on debts etc.) or tax reasons (ie. a very high turnover business with high expenses and low net profit, may be better off with being taxed on profit, not turnover).
-You can read more about Georgian LLCs here (Coming soon)
+A small businesses with a single owner may also consider registering as an LLC, which you may prefer to do in some cases, for liability (no personal liability on debts, etc.) or tax reasons (i.e., a very high turnover business with high expenses and low net profit may be better off with being taxed on profit instead of turnover.
+Re-investment of profit is also tax free).

-If you work in the IT sector (most specifically software development businesses, though some other businesses may qualify) you may also want to become an LLC so that you can apply for Virtual Zone status which can mean 0% VAT, 0% profit tax (article 99) and other benefits (Source: Georgian Law N5969)
+If you plan to establish a business in the IT sector (most specifically software development business) you may also want to become an LLC so that you can apply for Virtual Zone status which can mean 0% VAT and 0% corporate income tax (Source: Law of Georgia on IT Zones).

-However, for most freelancer style businesses, the small business status is going to be your best option for the lowest possible tax rates in Georgia (or micro business if you earn under 30k GEL).
+However, for most contractor and freelancer style businesses, as well as many others, the small business status is going to be your best option for the lowest possible tax rates in Georgia (or micro business if you earn under 30k GEL).

 So here are the specific details relating to those two business statuses: